-I meet you at, wherever you are, whether you cannot identify what your problem is, you feel at an all-time low or are feeling stuck and in a stalemate.
+I meet you at, wherever you are, whether you cannot identify what your problem is, you feel at an all time low or are feeling stuck and in a stalemate.
+There is hope.

 These are some of the root philosophies that inform my practice:

 Harm reduction means that there is no intervention too small to take towards change.
-Whether you are ambivalent or ready to start transitions in your life now, I can help you.
-I provide a safe space that is open, non-judgmental and available for you to bring your authentic self forward.
+It means that I meet you where you are at.
+I provide a safe space that is open, non-judgemental and available for you to bring your authentic self forward.

-My framework is intersectional, which means that I recognize our various identities and power imbalances in different groups that we belong to, whether it is where we live, our income level, race, age, disability, body size, or gender identity, each paints the picture of our opportunities in life whether it is access to housing, food, jobs and whether or not we are targeted by law enforcement.
+My framework is intersectional, which means that I recognize our various identities and power imbalances in different groups that we belong to, whether it is race, age, disability or gender identity, each paints the picture of our opportunities in life whether it is access to housing, food, jobs and whether or not we are targeted by law enforcement.
 Our identities define our access to resources and our diverse world views.

-Resiliency and protective mechanisms in our systems bring me hope.
-Resiliency is a process that can be built.
-According to Michael Ungar, “It’s about creating environments around us that bring out our best.”
+Resilience and protective mechanisms in our systems bring hope.
+Resiliency is a process that can be built and promote change and healing.

 We live in a non-binary relative world.
 Gender is not an identity that fits into a simple box of male or female, but more complex.
-People can be intersex, cisgender or other gender expansive identities.
+You can be gender fluid, gender queer/ non-binary, intersex, transgender or other expansive gender identites.
 Body parts do not define gender.

-There is not a one-size-fits all to any approach – whether it is body size, sexual orientations, gender identity, gender expression, therapeutic approach or culture.
-We have different levels of privilege that give us different inequitable access to resources and different perspectives about life.
-Health at Every Size (HAES) is weight neutral, body positive and dismantles the destructive diet culture.
+There is not a one-size fits all to any approach to this world- whether it is body size, sexual orientations, relationship structures, therapeutic approach or culture.
+We know that we have different levels of privilege that give us different inequitable access to resources and different perspectives about life.

 There can be two opposing truths at one time.
-Or many truths.
 You have many possible futures.
-When you are in a space of chaos with all or no structure, it provides an opening for creativity.
-Dr. Robert Biler said, “Creativity and growth occurs at the edge of chaos in the border zone of the unknown and known, where small changes lead to big effects.”
+When you are in a space of chaos with all or no structure it provides an opening for creativity.
+According to Dr. Biler, “Creativity and growth occurs at the edge of chaos in the border zone of known and unknown, where small changes lead to big effects.